rajeshvkothari/oom/Internal/Int_Honolulu.md

 - Verify ric model:

-  - Verify all pods are running using the following commands on the ric server:
+  - Verify that all pods are in running state using the following command on a ric server:
 	```sh
 	$ sudo kubectl get pods -n ricplt
 	$ sudo kubectl get pods -n ricinfra